MuriungiPatrick/MuriungiPatrick/README.md

-# Hi there 👋,
+# Hi there 👋, Patrick Muriungi here.

- I'm Patrick Muriungi, I'm a Designer, Developer and a Trainer.
-I Build build cool things with code. 💻
+ I'm a Designer, Developer and a Trainer.
+I have a passion for teaching others gain useful skills and Build build cool things with code. 💻

  I mostly work with PHP and JavaScript but have also experience with Ruby on Rails and Laravel.